Riya922003/python-projects/README.md

 # Hi Developers,  this repository qualify for HactoberFest 2024.

 # About this repository
 This repository is made for absolute beginners who want to make their first pull request to get eligibility for HactoberFest-2024.
-Add mini java projects in this repository.
+Add mini python projects in this repository.
 Reviewers here are very active and supportive don't hesitate to make a pull request.
 #### Follow these simple steps to dive into the git world:

 1) `Fork` this repository.